 5. Don't Burn Out Your Most Important Resource: You

-Sustainability isn’t just about the planet; it’s about your own mental longevity.
-You can't be productive if you're exhausted.
-Real sustainability means preventing student burnout by respecting your own limits.
-If you push yourself too hard for too long, you’re going to crash—and that’s the definition of an unsustainable habit.
+Sustainability includes your mental health, not just the environment.
+You cannot be productive while exhausted.
+Real sustainability involves preventing student burnout by respecting your limits.
+Pushing too hard leads to a crash, which is the definition of an unsustainable habit.

 Try the Pomodoro technique: work for 25 minutes, then take a 5-minute breather.
 This keeps your brain from overheating and prevents the fatigue that leads to sloppy mistakes.
 Incorporating mindfulness for students into your day can also ensure your routine stays mentally healthy all semester long.
 Cultivating habits that contribute to long-term well-being is a core component of sustainable learning, ensuring you reach your goals without sacrificing your health.